unshiftio/liferaft/raft.md

 In Raft, the leader handles inconsistencies by forcing the followers’ logs to duplicate its own.
 This means that conflicting entries in follower logs will be overwritten with entries from the leader’s log.
-Section 5.4 will show that this is safe when coupled with one more restriction.
+[Section 5.4][5.4] will show that this is safe when coupled with one more restriction.

 To bring a follower’s log into consistency with its own, the leader must find the latest log entry where the two logs agree, delete any entries in the